LSSTDESC/imSim/doc/install.rst

 .. note::

+   **Pre-requisites**:

+   To use **imSim 2.0** at least versions

+   **GalSim 2.4.11** and **skyCatalogs v1.5.0rc2**

+   are required.
+The instructions below for the cvmfs and stackvana installations should automatically fulfill these requirements for you.
+If you are using a different installation method, please ensure that you have met these requirements.

+   These instructions were last updated August of 2023.
 If you find that parts of this document are out of date or are incorrect, please submit a bug report `here <https://github.com/LSSTDESC/imSim/issues>`_.

-   These instructions were last updated August of 2023.

 .. warning::